Using Mathematica for Quantum Mechanics: A Student's Manual: basis construction

 When we describe a single quantum-mechanical degree of freedom, it is often possible to deduce a useful basis set from knowledge of the Hilbert space itself.
 This is what we will be doing in \autoref{chap:spin} for spin systems, where the well-known Dicke basis $\{\ket{S,M_S}\}_{M_S=-S}^S$ turns out to be very useful.

 For more complicated degrees of freedom, we can find inspiration for a basis choice from an associated Hamiltonian.
 Such Hamiltonians describing a single degree of freedom are often so simple that they can be diagonalized by hand.
-If this is not the case, real-world Hamiltonians $\Ham$ can often be decomposed into a ``simple'' part $\Ham_0$ that is time-independent and can be diagonalized easily, and a ``difficult'' part $\Ham_1$ that usually contains complicated interactions and/or time-dependent terms but is of smaller magnitude:
+If this is not the case, real-world Hamiltonians $\Ham$ can often be decomposed like \autoref{eq:H0H1} into a ``simple'' part $\Ham_0$ that is time-independent and can be diagonalized easily, and a ``difficult'' part $\Ham_1$ that usually contains complicated interactions and/or time-dependent terms but is of smaller magnitude.
 A natural choice of basis set is the set of eigenstates of $\Ham_0$, or at least those eigenstates below a certain cutoff energy since they will be optimally suited to describe the complete low-energy behavior of the degree of freedom in question.
 This latter point is especially important for infinite-dimensional systems (\autoref{chap:1D}), where any computer representation will necessarily truncate the dimensionality, as discussed in \autoref{sec:incompletebasis}.